What's Manresa like?

 - The ‘Evie Hone’ Prayer Room presents major work of the Irish stained glass artist, depicting a range of Gospel scenes and Jesuit saints.

-- A small art room provides basic equipment to help retreatants express their insights and aspirations.
+- An art room provides basic equipment to help retreatants express their insights and aspirations.

 - The Montserrat Room is a large conference room used for whole group meetings such as at the beginning of a retreat.
 It also serves as a spacious sitting room, its attractive views enjoyed by retreatants.